cwadds/dbspacechk/README.md

   All of the data in this section will be added to the shell script which is run the generated SQL command.
-  Each element will generate the following: export LH_Value=RH_Value The intenstion is to ensure that a sane Informix environment is available.
+  Each element will generate the following: export LH_Value=RH_Value The intention is to ensure that a sane Informix environment is available.

 * **[EMAIL]** - The eMail section